awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

-# Use the SageMaker distributed data parallel API<a name="data-parallel-use-api"></a>
+# Use the SageMaker Distributed Data Parallel API<a name="data-parallel-use-api"></a>

+Use this page to learn how you can import and use SageMaker's distributed data parallel library\.
+For API specifications, refer to [distributed data parallel](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html) in the SageMaker Python SDK documentation\.

-## Use distributed data parallel with SageMaker<a name="data-parallel-use-api-overview"></a>
+## Use SageMaker's Distributed Data Parallel Library<a name="data-parallel-use-api-overview"></a>

- To use distributed data parallel \(SDP\) with SageMaker, you start with a training script\.
-Just like any training job on SageMaker, you use your training script to launch an SageMaker training job\.
-To get started, it is recommended that you use SDP on SageMaker in the following ways:
+To use SageMaker's distributed data parallel library, you start with a training script\.
+Just as with any training job on SageMaker, you use your training script to launch a SageMaker training job\.
+To get started, we recommend that you use the SageMaker data parallel library in the following ways:
 +  Using a [SageMaker notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html)
 +  Using [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html)

- With either option, you can then use the [Distributed Training Jupyter Notebok Examples](distributed-training-notebook-examples.md) provided with this documentation to get started\.
+With either option, you can then use the [Distributed Training Jupyter Notebook Examples](distributed-training-notebook-examples.md) provided with this documentation to get started\.

-## SageMaker Python SDK's SDP APIs<a name="data-parallel-use-python-skd-api"></a>
+## Use the Data Parallel Library with SageMaker's Python SDK<a name="data-parallel-use-python-skd-api"></a>

-To use the SageMaker data parallel \(SDP\) library, you must create a training script for one of the supported frameworks and launch the training job using the SageMaker Python SDK\.
-To learn how you can incorporate SMP into a training script, see [Modify Your Training Script to Use SMP](model-parallel-customize-training-script.md)\.
-The SDP API documentation is located in the SageMaker Python SDK\.
-Refer to [SDP API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html)\.
+To use SageMaker's distributed data parallel library, you must create a training script for one of the supported frameworks and launch the training job using the SageMaker Python SDK\.
+To learn how you can incorporate the library into a training script, see [Modify Your Training Script to Use SageMaker's Distributed Model Parallel Library](model-parallel-customize-training-script.md)\.
+The library API documentation is located in the SageMaker Python SDK\.
+See SageMaker's [data parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html)\.

-SageMaker supports the following training environment configurations\.
+SageMaker supports the following training environment configurations:
 + You can use a prebuilt TensorFlow or PyTorch container\.
 + You can customize SageMaker prebuilt containers or extend them to handle any additional functional requirements for your algorithm or model that the prebuilt SageMaker Docker image doesn't support\.
-To see an example of how you can extend a pre\-built container, see [Extend a Prebuilt Container](https://docs.aws.amazon.com/sagemaker/latest/dg/prebuilt-containers-extend.html)\.
+For an example of how you can extend a pre\-built container, see [Extend a Prebuilt Container](https://docs.aws.amazon.com/sagemaker/latest/dg/prebuilt-containers-extend.html)\.

-  For this option, use a [Deep Learning Container URL](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) in your Dockerfile\.
+  To extend a pre\-built container, or adapt your own container to use the library, you must the following Pytorch 1\.6\.0 or TensorFlow 2\.3\.1 GPU general framework base\-images:
+  + 763104351884\.dkr\.ecr\.us\-east\-1\.amazonaws\.com/tensorflow\-training:2\.3\.1\-gpu\-py37\-cu110\-ubuntu18\.04
+  + 763104351884\.dkr\.ecr\.us\-east\-1\.amazonaws\.com/pytorch\-training:1\.6\.0\-gpu\-py36\-cu110\-ubuntu18\.04

-  For example, if you were using PyTorch 1\.6\.0, your Dockerfile should contain a `FROM` statement similar to the following:
+  For example, if you are using PyTorch 1\.6\.0, your Dockerfile should contain a `FROM` statement similar to the following:

   ```
   # SageMaker PyTorch image
-  FROM 763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-training:1.5.1-gpu-py36-cu101-ubuntu16.04
+  FROM 763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-training:1.6.0-gpu-py36-cu110-ubuntu18.04

   ENV PATH="/opt/ml/code:${PATH}"